Kyiv RSA approves land-use development project for construction company’s lease

 Complainee: Kyiv Region State Administration (Kyiv RSA)

-Results achieved: Kyiv RSA upheld the Council’s recommendations and approved the land-use project development for the complainant’s lease of the land plot.
+Result achieved: Kyiv RSA upheld the Council’s recommendations and approved the land-use development project for the complainant’s lease of the land plot.
 The case was closed.